 Her expression, tone, and words told me I’d really put her out.

-About a minute later a manager appeared and asked for my receipt and then he disappeared.
+About a minute later a manager appeared and asked for my receipt, and then he disappeared.
 Three or so minutes later the employee returned and told me the difference between the chocolate donut and chocolate milk was 45 cents.
 I had no cash, so I handed her my debit card.
-She disappeared for another several minutes.
+She disappeared for

 While I waited to have my debit card hit for 45 cents, I noticed there were now 6 cars in line behind me.